extinguishergeeks/xtinguisher.github.io/mechanical documentation.md

 ### Methodology to determine the effectiveness of the tank at carrying out it's intended purposes

-- Time taken to defuse bomb to determine the viability of the prototype
+- Measure the time taken to defuse bomb to determine the viability of the prototype through empirical means
-- 2 groups of people - EOD team and normal civilians
+- 2 groups of people - EOD team as control and normal civilians
-- If normal civilians can successfully defuse the bomb within double the time taken for the EOD team then it is successful
+- If normal civilians can successfully defuse the bomb within double the time taken for the EOD team then the tank is successful
-- Difficult to determine via mathematical analysis due to the involvement of human factors
+- It may be difficult to determine via mathematical analysis due to the involvement of human factors

 ### Motor Torque calculations